uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Thesis

 The thesis is the culmination of your work in the program.
 This is a significant work in excess of 100 pages, incorporating the results of multiple publications.
 The typical format follows that of a research publication, but on a more extended scale.
-Each section will likely have its own section for introduction, background and summary.
+Each section will likely have its own section for introduction, background and summary sandwiching any relevant results and methods.
+A thesis will have it's own abstract, an introduction chapter, a chapter for each relevant result (whether published or not), and a conclusion chapter that contextualizes the research and explains how
 - Abstract
 - Introduction Chapter
 -